ermannolocascio/gantt/README.md

 ## Further notes on the code

 The script `calendar_update.php` contains a more detailed description explaining how the code handles the updating of the calendar.
+Please note that this is just a sub-part of the process that is shown just for explanation purposes.